-Beginning Monday, February 22, AnMed Health will extend visiting hours for patients admitted to the hospital from 2 - 6:30 p.m. daily to 10 a.m. – 6:30 p.m. daily.
+Beginning Monday, May 24th, AnMed Health will extend visiting hours for patients admitted to the hospital from 7:30 a.m. to 8:30 p.m.. daily.
 Extending the visiting period allows greater flexibility and access for our patients and families while ensuring that we can continue to provide a safe and socially distanced environment.
 Support persons may switch out with someone else an unlimited number of times during the visiting period.

 Exceptions will continue to be made for end-of-life circumstances.
 Visitation will be limited to only one support person for physician office visits, outpatient procedures, pediatrics, and labor-and-delivery.
 Everyone entering the building -- patients, support persons, and staff -- must wear a mask or face-covering.

 All support persons:

 - Must wear a mask or face-covering at all times.